elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

     - For `monero`, same as above but try using `debug-static-win64` instead (need to edit `.vscode/tasks.json[0] > windows > args[0]`)
     - If the debug build failed, you might need to `make clean` for the release build to work

-3. If the release build fails due to a missing library, try each of the following
+3. Troubleshooting failures

+    - build failed because of missing library
+        - build release after a make clean
         - `pacman -S mingw-w64-x86_64-name` (where name is the libname with and without lib)
         - Search for the library (with and without the lib prefix) on [packages.msys2.org](https://packages.msys2.org/search).
 Click on relevant search results and install the binary package starting with `mingw-w64-x86_64`
         - `make clean` before building
+    - executable crashes
+        - clear ccache with `ccache --clear`

 4. For a `monero-gui` full build, use `cd build/release && make deploy` after running `make release-win64`
     - If the build fails due to DLL copy error, follow the troubleshooting instructions in step 4 and let me know what worked so that I can update this article